Teenage Insomnia: Is it the Real Reason Your Teen is Always Tired? How to Help

 Teenage Insomnia Remedies

-Although a trip to the doctor may be called for if their insomnia is chronic there are some simple things you can try at home that may help solve the problem:
+Although a trip to the doctor may be necessary if their insomnia is chronic, there are some simple things you can try at home that may help solve the problem:

 Have Kids Cut Back on Caffeine – Suggest that your teen reduce the amount of caffeine they consume without banning it completely.
 Encourage them to switch to decaffeinated soda, quit the energy drinks altogether and limit their coffee intake to just one or two cups a day.

 Encourage Them to Share Their Worries – As also previously mentioned, stress and worry is a major cause of teen insomnia but most teenagers will not always willingly come to you to discuss many off their concerns.
-Therefore it falls to parents to talk to their older kids to determine just what it is that is bothering them and how their concerns can be sensibly addressed.
+Therefore, it is the responsibility of parents to engage in conversations with their older children, in order to understand their concerns and address them sensibly.

 Encourage Exercise – These days a lot of teenagers would rather hang out in their room than get outside and exercise.
 Exposure to natural sunlight is crucial for maintaining good sleep patterns though and even a little extra exercise during the day can make for a better night’s sleep.

 The best scenario of all?
 Get out there with them.
-An evening stroll as a family or a weekend kick around is not only good for you all but a great bonding opportunity as well.
+An evening stroll with your family or a weekend kick around is not only beneficial for everyone but also a great opportunity for bonding.